uwejacobs/owm-weather/readme.txt

 The world-wide location can be specified by the OWM city id (available for over 200,000 cities), the city/country name via dynamic search, the zip code, the latitide/longitude or the IP address of the user (geo location).

 = Unlimited weathers =
-WP OWM Weather uses WordPress Custom Post Types which allows for an unlimited number of weathers.
+OWM Weather uses WordPress Custom Post Types which allows for an unlimited number of weathers.

 = Cache system =
 Weather data is cached at a frequency defined by you.
 The data is then loaded from your server and you no longer depend on external sources.
 This avoids slowdowns and blocked page rendering.

 = Open Weather Map API =
-WP OWM Weather retrieves the weather information from the Open Weather Map website, a free weather data and forecast API.
+OWM Weather retrieves the weather information from the Open Weather Map website, a free weather data and forecast API.
 Get your own free API key to avoid running into call limits.
 Note: I can take several hours before your API key is activated ny OWM.

 = Dashboard Weather =
-You can include WP OWM Weather in your WordPress Dashboard as a widget.
+You can include OWM Weather in your WordPress Dashboard as a widget.

 = Flat & Retina responsive design =
 Minimalist and flat responsive design, fully vectorial (SVG/CSS/Webfont), for a perfect display on all devices.